Dharmaraja College: Public school (1960-1990)

-Recent history

 1990 – 2000 period

 Four principals lead Dharmaraja towards success during this period.

 Development projects

 Dharmaraja auditorium was built and opened to use of students and public.
-Dharmaraja badminton and weightlifting/body building facilities were developed.
+Dharmaraja badminton, weightlifting and body building facilities were developed.

 Educational and co-curricular activities

 Students from Dharmaraja college have performed well at examinations such as GCE O/L and GCE A/L with a number of selectees to the faculties of Medicine, Engineering and Law in local universities, each year.
-In addition, students from Dharmaraja College have represented Sri Lanka at international Olympiad Competitions including International Mathematics and Science Olympiad(IMSO), International Mathematics Competition(IMC), International Mathematics Olympiad(IMO), International Physics Olympiad(IPhO), International Biology Olympiad and International Olympiad on Astronomy and Astrophysics.
+In addition, students from Dharmaraja College have represented Sri Lanka at international Olympiad Competitions including International Mathematics and Science Olympiad(IMSO), International Mathematics Competition(IMC), International Mathematics Olympiad(IMO), International Physics Olympiad (IPhO), International Biology Olympiad and International Olympiad on Astronomy and Astrophysics.
 Seven out of the 15 students selected to the International Olympiad on Astronomy and Astrophysics via Sri Lankan Astronomy and Astrophysics Olympiad for years 2007, 2008 and 2009 were from Dharmaraja College.
 Dharmaraja College Celebrated their 110th anniversary with a grand educational exhibition in 1997.